dimpon/octopus-project/README.md

 * The very top parent pom contains versions of dependencies (internal and external), it also contain the common variables, and common plugins.
 (See *octopus-parent*) i.e. the things that are essential for all artifacts.
 All artifacts poms should inherit this parent pom.
 It also has it's own release cycle.
 It is placed in separate folder and basically is a "component without code";
 In some cases the additional poms can be build into hierarchy, see *octopus-ti-parent*.
 * The second type of non-artifact pom is a "bulk build poms".
-They are placed in directories and their function is processing cascade build.
+They are placed in directories and their single function is a cascade build processing.

 ##### Few samples:
 We have 3 shared components, *octopus-shared1* and *octopus-shared2* has dependency to apache-common: